Find Your Purpose by Setting Goals for Your Passions

-Setting goals…its a topic I love to talk about and one that people love to learn about.
+Following our passions and setting goals…topics I love to talk about and ones that people love to learn about!
 There are countless articles, books, etc. about setting goals to get further in life, make more money, or to lose weight.

 But what about the things in life that light us up?
 For some, that’s one in the same with what they get paid to do, but for others (i.e. most of us), we put our hobbies and passions on the back burner because we’re so busy with our jobs, families, or other adult responsibilities.
 We relegate these to ‘someday’.

 But, our passions are the things we need to make time for in our lives.
-In fact, I don’t see why we shouldn’t also be making goals for those passions!
+In fact, I don’t see why we shouldn’t also set regular goals for those passions!

 While it may seem obvious, let’s pause a moment and talk about our passions.